All Episodes

 The losers are making demands.

-The winners are going, okay, okay, okay, just you know, just don't say beat things about it.
+Okay, just don't say beat things about it.

-Just you know, leave our kids alone.
+Just leave our kids alone.

-Just so the losers are are are running a show.
+So the losers are running a show.

 And the losers are the left.

-I mean, they're they're a definite minority in this country, but they're winning everything by virtue of the actual winners and majority giving up and surrendering and caving.
+I mean, they're a definite minority in this country, but they're winning everything by virtue of the actual winners and majority giving up and surrendering and caving.

 And frankly, I'm worn out with it.

-Less than one-tenth of one percent of the population, and we're being told the Civil Rights Act of 1964 addressed it.
+And we're being told the Civil Rights Act of 1964 addressed it.

 It's even gotten so absurd that some of the supporters of this bathroom garbage are trying to tell us that it's in our founding documents that transgenders were being thought of and were being considered during the construction of the Bill of Rights.